skip to content link

 Weather Barrington RI & Climate

+Before moving to Barrington, you should consider the Barrington RI weather.
+Barrington Rhode Island experiences a humid subtropical climate with no dry season and has a Koppen climate classification of Cfa.
 The summers here are hot and humid, and the winters are cold and snowy.
 March is the rainiest month of the year, and January is the snowiest month; Barrington experiences 7.5 inches of snow on average in January.
 July is the warmest month, with an average daily high of 82 degrees, and January is the coldest month, with an average daily low of 22 degrees Fahrenheit.
+The best time to visit Barrington is mid-June to mid-September, thanks to its warm temperatures and infrequent rain.
+Living in a coastal town, you can enjoy the beach and other aquatic activities.

 Things to Do in Barrington